MerlinR/PVPMeter/README.md

 # PVPMeter
-PVP meter and tracking developed by Xmarig63
+PVP meter and tracking originally developed by Xmarig63 Altered by HoboNavity and Thalothean to fix bugs and bring it up to date with latest changes.
-Altered here to change Win/Lose to 1st/2nd/3rd and include KDA stats

 Original Download location